June 22 2023

 A contribution shown on your transaction history is generally money that’s added to your super account other than an amount that is received as return on investment.
 A deduction is money that’s removed.
 You can sort your transactions to view just your contributions or deductions, or all your contributions and deductions at once.

-Types of super deductions
+Types of super contributions

 Contributions tax